 Who is Kyren Wilson?
 The snooker star edging closer to ending major title drought

-The Englishman faces David Gilbert for a place in the World Snooker Championship final
+The Englishman will start as the favourite when he faces Welsh qualifier Jak Jones in the World Snooker Championship final

-For Kyren Wilson, another deep run at the World Championship could finally allow a man long tipped for a major title to fulfil the potential he has shown throughout his career.
+For Kyren Wilson, a maiden World Championship title could finally allow a man long tipped for a major title to fulfil the potential he has shown throughout his career.

 Born in Kettering, the 32-year-old first turned professional in 2010 and soon established himself as one of snooker’s brightest young stars, recovering from a loss of form and regaining his World Tour card to return to the top tier of the sport in 2013.